Belly Bliss offers several Childbirth Education class options:

 As a new mom, it is normal to have questions about breastfeeding your baby and it is necessary to receive support.
-At the Blissful Breastfeeding Chatter (BBC) group you will be able to enhance your breastfeeding experience by learning how to gauge your baby’s growth, have your breastfeeding questions answered, receive the support and reassurance you deserve and by meeting a new network of friends.
+At the Blissful Breastfeeding Support Group you will be able to enhance your breastfeeding experience by learning how to gauge your baby’s growth, have your breastfeeding questions answered, receive the support and reassurance you deserve and by meeting a new network of friends.

 10 Important Reasons to Breastfeed